 …these are just some of the opening scenes in The Act of Killing.
 This film doesn’t contain much graphic violence, but the significance of the violence does show is compounded rather heavily by the knowledge that it is in some sense real, that those in front of the camera are acting out real murders they themselves committed decades in the past.

 The Act of Killing explores a wave violence occurring in the wake of a military coup in Indonesia.
-The coup occurred in 1865, and most of the killing occurred within the next few years, but those who carried it out have been living in freedom ever since.
+The coup happened in 1865, and most of the killing occurred within the next few years, but those who carried it out have been living in freedom ever since.
 Their friends and neighbors have (it would seem) been living in fear all this time, a point driven home quite clearly when the cameras follow several thugs into a market to shakedown Chinese merchants.

 What makes this movie so remarkable is of course its unique approach to the subject.
 When filming the survivors of this bloody era proved too dangerous for them, and when the perpetrators proved all-to-willing to explain everything, Film-maker Joshua Oppenheimer, elected to focus on the killers.
 Finding his subjects kept imagining their actions in cinematic terms, he finally invited some of them to direct scenes of their own killings, and to stage them in the manner of their own choosing.